Strain Engineering of Altermagnetic Symmetry in Epitaxial RuO$_2$ Films

 For (001) RuO$_2$, we find that sufficiently large strains along the [100] and [010] axes can stabilize the altermagnetic phase, as shown in Fig.~\ref{Fig1}(a).
-However, both the fully strained (001) RuO$_2$/TiO$_2$ film lie within the nonmagnetic region of the phase diagram, indicating the absence of magnetism in RuO$_2$ grown on (001) TiO$_2$.
+However, the fully strained (001) RuO$_2$/TiO$_2$ film lattice constants lie within the nonmagnetic region of the phase diagram, indicating the absence of magnetism in RuO$_2$ grown on (001) TiO$_2$.
 By contrast, as shown in Figs.~\ref{Fig1}(b) and (c), strong compressive strain along the [001] direction predominantly stabilizes finite magnetic moments in RuO$_2$, which can be realized in fully strained (100) and (110) films on TiO$_2$.
 These results are consistent with experimental observations of altermagnetic order in RuO$_2$ thin films,~\cite{jeong2024altermagnetic,jeong2025metallicity} even without including any Hubbard $U$ correction.
 Moreover, tensile strains along [100] and [1$\bar{1}$0] directions, respectively, further enhance the magnetic moments.
 This secondary effect can be attributed to piezomagnetism in the rutile crystal structure.~\cite{moriya1959piezomagnetism,komuro2025revisiting} However, the N\'eel vector vanishes in 12~nm RuO$_2$ films due to strain relaxation along [001].
-These results underscore the fragile nature of magnetism in RuO$_2$ thin films, offering important design rules in stabilizing the magnetic ground state.
+These results underscore the fragile nature of magnetism in RuO$_2$ thin films,~\cite{SI} offering important design rules in stabilizing the magnetic ground state.
+Our XRD results indicate that, despite thickness-dependent changes in peak intensity and broadening, the lattice constants of strain-relaxed RuO$_2$ layers grown on (100) TiO$_2$ exhibit small variations between 7 and 13 nm,~\cite{SI} consistent with previous reports using e-beam-assisted MBE.~\cite{https://doi.org/10.1038/s43246-025-00856-6}